VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

  It contains a starting model `RC_start_noMloss.mod`, some inlists to control the run (`inlist`, `inlist_project`and `inlist_pgstar`) and everything you need to run a MESA model.

 The starting model is a based on the MESA [1M_pre_ms_to_wd](https://docs.mesastar.org/en/latest/test_suite/1M_pre_ms_to_wd.html#m-pre-ms-to-wd) test suite, which is located in `$MESA_DIR/star/test_suite/1M_pre_ms_to_wd`.
 In order to save computing time, it as already been evolved from pre-main-sequence to after the helium flash.
 We thus start this lab just before the ignition of helium in the core of the star, i.e. the Red Clump.
-We have also deactivated a few of the features of the test suite such as rotation and mass loss at the surface, as these can be neglected for the purpose of this lab.
+In order to reduce computing time, we have also deactivated a few of the features of the test suite such as rotation and mass loss at the surface, as these can be neglected for the purpose of this lab.

 Before starting the lab, check that you can clean and compile the code:
 ```linux